DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

 ### What is real estate valuation and why is it important?
 - Real estate valuation is the process of determining the market value of a property
-- A valuation represents the "opinion" of a qualified proeprty valuer about what a property is worth based upon the type of valuation and instructions given
+- A valuation represents the "opinion" of a qualified property valuer about what a property is worth based upon the type of valuation and instructions given
 - Valuations are important for property owners, buyers, lenders and investors to understand the value of a property
 - It affects decisions about buying, selling, financing and investing in real estate.

-NOTE:
+> NOTE:
-- size depending, location are factors for property valuation
+> - size depending, location are factors for property valuation
--

 ### Q2.
 How is market value for real estate defined
 - Market value is the estimated amount that a property would sell for in an open and competitive real estate market